Chapien/chapien.github.io/content/about.md

 fmContentType = "info"
 categories = [ "Information" ]
 hidefrontmatter = true

-[cover]
-image = "assets/images/profile.png"
-relative = true
-responsiveImages = true
-hidden = false
-caption = "May or may not be an actual goblin.
-Art by my friend [Kamala](https://www.tumblr.com/transgwenderart)."
 +++
 # About the Author
 ## Who are you?